-

 minimum reporting requirements

-established by each Credit Reporting Agency.
+set by each Credit Reporting Agency.

 -

-Step 3 - Once you have established a
+Step 3 - Once you have a

-Service Agreement
+Data Furnisher's or Service Agreement

-reporting minimums,
+and meet the reporting minimums,

-- Metro 2®
+lease Credit Manager – Metro 2®

 -

-View a list of required account information.
+Review the list of required account information.

 -